Coleman State Park

 Coleman State Park is a public recreation area on Little Diamond Pond in Stewartstown, New Hampshire.
-Activities in the state park include camping, hiking, fishing, ATV riding, and picnicking.

-The park was created when the state purchased the 1200 acre Camp Diamond property from the Coleman family in 1956.
+The state park was created when the state purchased the 1200 acre Camp Diamond property from the Coleman family in 1956.
+Park activities include camping, hiking, fishing, ATV riding, and picnicking.

-The park is 1 of 10 New Hampshire state parks that are in the path of totality for the 2024 solar eclipse, with 2 minutes and 59 seconds of totality.

 Climate

 There is a weather station for Diamond Pond, situated at an elevation of 2200 ft (671 m).